Zen Spot #16 -- Mindfulness, meditation and life below the ghosts of locomotives February 8, 2018 00:05

 A belly full of tourists, cops, commuters and fish mongers

 The Reading Terminal Market is a diverse marketplace full of produce vendors, sandwich makers, salad shooters, jewelry purveyors, fish mongers and more.
 It bustles with abandon.
 Neon signs rub shoulders with the simplest Mennonite lunch stand.
 Craft beer is sold next to handmade crafts.
 People yell and smell and tell stories.

 At the center of the market, in the parted sea between purveyors, sits tons of aluminum tables that create a small, comfortable, useful community.
 At lunchtime, the village is welcoming, loud and fun.
 Unknown neighbors share time and space, elbow to elbow, nourishing the spirit.

 The Market is one of the few destinations in any city where visitors and locals truly intermingle.
 Alive and well, it resides about fifty feet below what once was the final stop on the Reading Railroad.
 Dozens of locomotives, weighing dozens of tons, for dozens of years, would arrive and depart directly above thousands of daily lunch goers.

 I love The Market.
 It is mine.
 It is yours.
 It is ours.
 No matter from where on the planet you hail, you are an owner when you walk through the doors.

 Singing bowls and aluminum bells

-The chairs and tables are easily rearranged to configure as needed; patrons bang them together and shuffle them so randomly and loudly that one can almost hear a rhythm and a melody at the same time--an audio fractal, perhaps.
+The chairs and tables are easily rearranged to configure as needed; patrons bang them together and shuffle them so randomly and loudly that one can almost hear a rhythm and melody.
 Find the deafening roar of a single voice comprised of thousands of voices.
 Too, experience the kind of quiet that eventually allows one to hear a pin drop, as the afternoon progresses.

 Visit at noon.
 Visit at 5 pm.
 Choose the quiet within which you are most comfortably mindful.